Fill an Afternoon with a Visit to the Coast

 You will also find cemeteries dedicated to Germans, Dutch, Armenian and Turkey...to name just a few.

 When you take into consideration that Livorno was practically decimated after the war, and the few things that have survived or have been revived really only go back to the 1600’s - then you can begin to appreciate the unique beauty in the modern day construction.
 One of my favorite things to do in Livorno is to just absorb the city atmosphere, this via connects the port with the main square and is lined with covered walkways, spacious squares and lots of shops.

 This is not a place but it is still an institution

 Yes, Livorno even has some “not to be missed" culinary traditions...
-I know people who will do the long haul out to the coast just to eat a plate of authentic cacciucco (the C5 stands for the 5 letter Cs in the word cacciucco).
+I know Italians who will do the long haul out to the coast just to eat a plate of authentic cacciucco (the C5 stands for the 5 letter Cs in the word cacciucco - the only Italian word to have 5 letter c's).
 This fish stew is available with and without fish bones...you choose.
 The ingredients consist of a mix of fish, traditionally the leftovers or the less enticing selection, cooked down in a red sauce served over toasted bread (generously brushed with garlic).

-A treat not to be missed out on… and, while you're at it, follow it up with a ponce di rumme… that will get your blood pumping.
+This is a treat not to be missed out on - and, while you're at it, follow it up with a ponce di rumme… that will get your blood pumping.